 We believe that the job of the school is not to take over the duties of parents, but to support and assist them in carrying out their God-given responsibility to educate their children according to the Word of God.

 Our teachers are thoroughly screened to ensure their perspective is one of Biblical Christianity.
-Cherokee Christian Schools are committed to naturally integrating Biblical values into all areas of the child’s life, from his/her interaction with peers to the content of the lessons.
-You can be sure that the value system and life view presented by our faculty is wholly Christian.
+CCS is committed to naturally integrating Biblical values into all areas of the child’s life, from peer interactions to the content of the lessons.
+The value system and life view presented by our faculty is wholly Christian.

-Teachers are retained on the basis of merit, not tenure.
-The grid through which all teachers are evaluated includes Christian character, teaching skills, academic achievement, teachability, classroom control, creativity, flexibility, discernment, and love for children.
+Teachers at Cherokee Christian Schools are retained on the basis of merit, not tenure.
+The grid through which all teachers are evaluated includes Christian character, teaching skills, academic achievement, teachability, classroom management, creativity, flexibility, discernment, and love for children.

 Each year, CCS analyzes materials for currency, effectiveness, and quality, choosing the very best curriculum available from a variety of publishers while striving to ensure each student receives the best education available.
 Standardized test results are used each year to help assess curriculum choices.